awsdocs/aws-resource-groups-user-guide/doc_source/gettingstarted-prereqs.md

 + Permissions that are required to use the Tag Editor console
 + Permissions that are required to use the AWS Resource Groups console and API\.

 If you are an administrator, you can provide permissions for your users by creating policies through the AWS Identity and Access Management \(IAM\) service\.
-You first create IAM users or groups, and then apply the policies with the permissions that they need\.
+You first create your principals, such as IAM roles or users, or associate external identities with your AWS environment using a service like AWS IAM Identity Center \(successor to AWS Single Sign\-On\)\.
+Then you apply policies with the permissions that your users need\.
 For information about creating and attaching IAM policies, see [Working with policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/ManagingPolicies.html)\.

 ### Permissions for individual services<a name="rg-perms-individual-services"></a>